plexoio/djangoviews/docs/oop/traversing/login_view.md

 ```

 If you choose not to install it, you will retain the core functionality described below, minus the additional features provided by `allauth`.

+???+ quote "Quote"
+    The process is simple: install `django-allauth`, inherit from its `LoginView`, and override the default attributes to customize it according to your needs.

 ### What Does it Do?